Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 \subsection{Dependence on the source size and comparison with data~}

 In Fig.~\ref{fig:Dmp_ALICE} we plot the $D^-p$ correlation function using TROY for the meson-baryon interaction in the ZR approximation.
 It represents an overall (Coulomb plus strong) attractive interaction, which cannot fully explain the current experimental data by ALICE~\cite{ALICE:2022enj}.
-We have used a Gaussian radius between 0.8 fm and 1.0 fm, relevant for pp collisions, and present the results with a blue band.
+We note that the blue band displaying our results collects the correlation functions of 2000 configurations obtained by varying the Gaussian source radius between 0.8 fm and 1.2 fm, relevant for pp collisions, the coupling constant $g$ between 4.5 and 7.5, and the hard cut-off $\Lambda$ between 550 MeV and 750 MeV.
+Even with that flexibility in the model parameters we are unable to reproduce the current ALICE data.
 In Ref.~\cite{ALICE:2022enj} only the parametrizations by Haidenbauer---with an attractive interaction in the strong sector given by an additional strength of the scalar exchange---and Yamaguchi, with a bound state, show a reasonable agreement with the data.
 In the Yamaguchi case, as can be seen in our Fig.~\ref{fig:CLLD-Comparacion}, we obtain a result consistent with the presence of the bound state.
-We have not been able to reproduce the curve shown in the ALICE paper~\cite{ALICE:2022enj} for this model, unless one naively assumes $a_{D^-p} \simeq a_{\bar{D}N, I=0}$.

 In Fig.~\ref{fig:D0D0barp_TROY_R} we present the results of the $D^0p$ and $\bar{D}^0p$ channels using the full coupled-channel TROY formalism with thermal weights.
-The Gaussian radii are chosen to be $r_0=1$ fm, 3 fm, and 5 fm.
+The Gaussian radii are chosen as $r_0=1$ fm, 3 fm, and 5 fm.
 The latter is used to mimic the source sizes expected in Au+Au collisions measured by the STAR collaboration.
-The signal for these large radii is rather weak and suppressed, but our result is roughly consistent with the preliminary data shown in Ref.~\cite{RoyChowdhury:2025xhv}.
-However, in that reference the $D^0p$ and $\bar{D}^0p$ cases are summed up to a single correlation function.
-Since the interaction is rather different for each of these sectors, we doubt this is a sensible comparison and urge our experimental colleagues to provide each channel separately.
+The signal for these large radii is rather weak and suppressed, but our result is roughly consistent with the preliminary data shown in Ref.~\cite{RoyChowdhury:2025xhv} for the larger radii.
+However, in that reference, the $D^0p$ and $\bar{D}^0p$ cases are combined into a single correlation function, even if they are not charge conjugate channels.
+Since the interaction is rather different for each of these sectors, we doubt that this is a sensible comparison and urge our experimental colleagues to provide each channel separately.